yxiong/xy_color/README.md

 $\lambda$, and given a spectral power distribution $I(\lambda)$, the response will be $$X = \int I(\lambda) \bar{x}(\lambda) d\lambda$$.

-Note that SPD and CMF should not be mistaken with one another.
-For example, the CIE RGB color space uses three monochromatic (single-wavelength) primary colors, which means their SPDs are delta functions, but their CMFs are not.
+Note that SPD and CMF should not be mistaken with each another.
+For example, the CIE-RGB color space uses three monochromatic (single-wavelength) primary colors, which means their SPDs are delta functions, but their CMFs are not.

 LMS: a color space represented by the response of three types of cones of the